edmarlozada/JuanFi-onLogin-onLogout-v7/README.md

 - not recommended for beginners!
 - it uses a powerful system scripting functions!
 - totally different kind of login/logout scripts!

 ### What's in v7 (2023-12-29)
+- would cause conflict with the other brownout script! { important }
-- not compatible with JuanFi Manager APK { important }
+- not compatible with JuanFi Manager APK! { important }
 - uses user-email to check valid entry! { NEW }
-- cancel user=login if invalid user email/profile! { NEW }
+- cancel user-login if invalid user email/profile! { NEW }
 - cancel user-login if invalid user comment! { NEW }
 - dual data-file created (mac/user) if mac!=user! { NEW }
 - system scheduler on-event minimize/functionalize! { NEW }